jean-pierreBoth/gsearch/README.md

     or on intel :
     cargo build --release --features="annembed_openblas-system" --features="hnsw_rs/simdeez_f"

+Alternatively it is possible to modify the features section in  Cargo.toml.
+Just fill in the default you want.

 ### Some hints in case of problem are given [here](./installpb.md)
 ### Homology search